evgenyneu/rpn-calc/README.md

 # Overview

-RPN Graphing Calculator app for iPhone/iPad.
-Done as an assignment 3 from CS 193P class lectures presented by Paul Hegarty in Stanford University, fall 2011.
+RPN Calculator app for iPhone/iPad.
+This is simply done as assignment for CS 193P class lectures presented by Paul Hegarty in Stanford University, fall 2011.

+Master branch contains the code for the last assignment.
+Please check other branches for code for previous assignments.

 # External links